anonymousbitcoin/anon/README.md

 * We have a brief guide for joining the Bitcoin private testnet [here](doc/testnet.md)

-Participation in the Bitcoin Private project is subject to a [Code of Conduct](code_of_conduct.md).
+Participation in the Anonymous Bitcoin project is subject to a [Code of Conduct](code_of_conduct.md).

 Building